Patient Privacy Policy.

 The ‘personal information’ we collect includes your name, date of birth, address/es, contact details, Medicare number, healthcare identifiers and health fund details.
 Medical information will include medical history, examination findings, results of investigations and treatment advised.
 Your GP also needs information about your past and present health to provide you with high-quality care.

-We also use it for directly related business activities, such as Medicare claims and payments, practice audits and accreditation, and business processes (eg. staff training)
+We also use this information for directly related business activities, such as Medicare claims and payments, practice audits and accreditation, and business processes (e.g. staff training)

 Only staff who need to see your personal information will have access to it.
 If we need to use your information for anything else, we will seek additional consent from you to do this.